VincentQu888/VincentQu888/README.md

 ## Hey there, I'm Vincent 👋

-I am currently a high school student at Dr. G.W.
-Williams Secondary School in Aurora, Ontario.
-I am extremely passionate about, and dedicated to coding and computer science.
+I'm currently a first year at UofT studying computer science!

 <br/>